BlockchainCommons/bc-envelope-cli-rust/README.md

 ### Usage

-**NOTE:** This version does *not* have the same command line syntax as the Swift `envelope` tool.
+**NOTE:** The `nvelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.
 The difference in tool names is so they can be installed side-by-side.

 ```bash
 nvelope --help